Aron Bjarnason

-Aron Bjarnason (born 14 October 1995) is an Icelandic professional football player who plays for Sirius in the Swedish Allsvenskan.
+Aron Bjarnason (born 14 October 1995) is an Icelandic professional football player who plays for Icelandic club Breiðablik.

 Club career

 In 2019 he was signed by Nemzeti Bajnokság I club Újpest FC.
 In 2020, he was sent on a season-long loan to Valur in his home country of Iceland.
 In February 2021, he was signed by Sirius.

 Club statistics

 Updated to games played as of 7 February 2021.